MOSEK/Mosek.go/doc/source/mosek.rst

 The function is applicable to linear and conic problems possibly having integer constrained variables.

 Observe that when computing the minimal weighted relaxation then the termination tolerance specified by the parameters of the task is employed.
-For instance the parameter :msk:iparam:`mio_mode` can be used make |mosek| ignore the integer constraints during the repair which usually leads to a much faster repair.
+For instance the parameter ``IPAR_MIO_MODE`` can be used make MOSEK ignore the integer constraints during the repair which usually leads to a much faster repair.
 However, the drawback is of course that the repaired problem may not have an integer feasible solution.

 Note the function modifies the bounds on the constraints and variables.
 If this is not a desired feature, then